Hadiya (historical region): History

 During the reign of Zara Yaqob, the Garad or Sultan of Hadiya, Mahiko, the son of Garaad Mehmad, repeated his predecessor's actions and refused to pay tribute to the Ethiopian Emperor.
 However, with the help of one of Mahiko's followers, the Garaad was deposed in favor of his uncle Bamo.
 Garaad Mahiko then sought sanctuary at the court of the Adal Sultanate.
 He was later slain by the military contingent Adal Mabrak, who had been in pursuit.
 The chronicles record that the Adal Mabrak sent Mahiko's head and limbs to Zara Yaqob as proof of his death.
 Zara Yaqob turned away from the policy of expansion to that of consolidating what had been won so far.
 He organized the administration of the empire by appointing his relatives to the highest posts.
 He initiated the policy of appointing Christians in the peripheral Muslim territories, he instituted the practice of converting and marrying Hadiya princesses most notably Eleni of Ethiopia, which was denounced by Muslims in the region.
+According to British historian Richard Pankhurst's historical analysis, tension between Adal and Abyssinia had begun to fester following the Abyssinian emperors' matrimonial union with Hadiya Princess Eleni which constituted an adversarial measure designed to undermine the strategic alliance between Adal and Hadiya.
 Adal attempted to invade Ethiopia in response, however the campaign was a disaster and led to the death of Sultan Badlay ibn Sa'ad ad-Din at the Battle of Gomit.

 Hadiya was later visited by the Portuguese traveler Francisco Álvares, he described it as "very wooded", so much so that one "could not travel without cutting trees and making roads."
 He claim that it produced large amounts of cattle to which it used to pay tribute to the Emperor Dawit II.
 Despite its inhabitants being Muslims, he described them as "very peaceful" and subservient to the Emperor.
 Lebna Dengel lists it in his letter to Manuel I of Portugal as being a part of his realm.